Saifullah12445745/Snake-Game/README.md

 # Snake-Game
  A simple implementation of the classic Snake game in Python using the turtle module.
 Control the snake, eat the food to grow, and try to beat your high score!
-Excellent!
-Let’s write a **detailed, professional-quality README** for your Snake Game, including a section for the screenshot you want to add.

-Below is **fully ready-to-copy** Markdown text.
-You’ll just replace the `screenshot.png` with your actual screenshot file name or link.

----

-# 🐍 Snake Game

-A classic Snake game implemented in Python using the `turtle` graphics module.
-Control the snake to eat food, grow in length, and avoid crashing into walls or yourself.

-This project is designed as a fun introduction to object-oriented programming and simple game loops in Python.

----

-## 📸 Screenshot

-Excellent!
-Let’s write a **detailed, professional-quality README** for your Snake Game, including a section for the screenshot you want to add.

-Below is **fully ready-to-copy** Markdown text.
-You’ll just replace the `screenshot.png` with your actual screenshot file name or link.

----

 # 🐍 Snake Game